amobiz/configurable-gulp-recipe-each/README.md

 # gulp-ccr-each
-Configurable gulp recipe plugin that iterates each values and pass to sub tasks.
+Cascading Configurable Gulp Recipe for gulp-chef that iterates each values and pass to sub tasks.